TheTrainGoes/GP2040-Projects/Pico Advanced Breakout Board/README.md

 Player LEDs are possible though another project that I am working on.
 More to come on that soon.

-Space for the defualt 4 pin harness from Brook are also available via a 4pin JST 2.00mm plug for Capture / LS / RS.
+Space for the default 4 pin harness from Brook are also available via a 4pin JST 2.00mm plug for Capture / LS / RS.

 Turbo is accessible thought he main 23 pin screw terminal line.